masternodeh/0-docs/docs/fructifyzero.md

 ## "Arbing" between chains

 Since the exchange is connecting several chains and trading is done on the different chains, there are often temporary price differences between chains for a same token.
-The prices stabilises by people buying/selling on different chains to take advantage of the differences.
+The prices stabilises by people buying/selling on different chains to take advantage of these differences.

-Arbing between chains involves the traditional trading, but you add the cross chain feature as well.
+Arbing between chains involves the traditional trading, but you add the cross chain functionality as well.

 _An example of arbing with the Zero token:_
 Price of Zero on the BSC chain: 35c
 Price of Zero on the Avalanche chain: 33c

 High level steps: